 What do learners need to learn?
 Skills Identifies information that needs to be communicated as part of the meeting EC2 and reporting cycle and determines which format should be used for most EC3 effective and engaging delivery, e.g. flow chart or written instructions.
-EC4 , , , EC5 Considers who information is communicated to, in which direction, and what it MC2 should consist of.
-MC5 MC10 Uses available software to present and document information processes, DC1 ensuring it can be accessed and engaged with by all intended users.
-DC2 i j DC3
+EC4 EC5 Considers who information is communicated to, in which direction, and what it should consist of.
+MC2 MC5 Uses available software to present and document information processes, MC10 ensuring it can be accessed and engaged with by all intended users.
+DC1 DC2 DC3